joelmoxley/founder-playbook/I. Foundational/04 - Energy Focused Ecosystem - Incubators + Accelerators/md/08 - Austin Technology Incubator.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || The Austin Technology Incubator (ATI) is UT Austin's university incubator program under the IC2 Institute  and has been supporting companies since its inception in 1989.
+The Austin Technology Incubator (ATI) is UT Austin's university incubator program under the IC2 Institute  and has been supporting companies since its inception in 1989.

 Credit: [Austin Technology Incubator](http://ati.utexas.edu/)